 Compare and choose multiple offers in minutes:

 👉 Bookmark this page.
-Just like we did last year, each week we’ll update this URL with the latest used car price trends.
+Each week we’ll update this URL with the latest used car price trends.
 Our hope is that by being informed of the trends in used car prices you can make smart financial decisions about when to trade-in, sell, or buy a car.

 Without further ado, let’s dive in.